sushmashahi/idm_id/README.md

 # idm_id
-# idm_id This repository contains the files for DSSS course  In this assigmnet,
+## This repository contains the files for DSSS course

+In this assigmnet, we have explored to create a python module and use the concept of Git version control system.